jugodfroy/assistX/README.md

 ## Assignment Instructions
 1. Follow the Requirements section to setup this projet
 2. Pick at least 2 user stories (tickets) from the kanban (ticket board) and implement them.
-You can also add or implement other user stories you think relevant.
+You can also add or implement other user stories you think relevant (approx 3 hours).

 ## Deliverables
 1. Access to your private repository